Natti94/Quiz/README.md

 > **Note:** This repository contains the finalized version of the project, forked from another of my repositories.
 As a result, there are few or no commits here aside from the initial import.

 A responsive quiz application with multiple subjects.
 Choose a subject, answer questions with instant feedback and explanations, and cancel at any time to see a summary of your current score.
 Includes a gated exam with an unlock key and per-question level (G/VG).
+Now also includes a WAI subject (Web Architecture & Internet) covering HTTP/HTTPS, proxies, authentication/authorization, cryptography, logging, and OWASP Top 10 topics.

 ## Features